Josuto/weather-app/README.md

-This is a simple single page [weather app](https://weather-app-josuto.vercel.app/) made in React
+This is a simple single-page [weather app](https://weather-app-josuto.vercel.app/) made in React.

 # How it works

 The intent of this app is purely academic; I created it to further practice my knowledge in web front-end app development in React.
-This weather app specifies a dropdown list that serves as a municipality search bar so that any user can pick one.
+This weather app specifies a dropdown list that serves as a municipality search bar so that any user can pick one at a time.
 When she does it, a card showing several weather data (max, min, and current temperature, rain probability, etc.) is displayed.

 Cards include a save and a close button.
 When clicking on the save button, some municipality identification data is stored at the local storage of the user's